MarisaKirisame/DefComBlog/Calculator.md

       };
     }

 OK, back onto the point.
-What is more efficient then the Java Runtime?
+What is more efficient than the Java Runtime?
 The Java Compiler!
-Instead of turning LExpr into Function, we can turn LExpr into a String, which represent some Java code.
+Instead of turning LExpr into Function, we can turn LExpr into a String, which represents some Java code.
 We can then compile the java code and execute it.

     // In LExpr
     abstract String compile();